andreroche/dataset/README.md

 Basic navigation: enter, shift-enter, up/k, down/j Saving the notebook: s Change Cell types: y, m, 1-6, t Cell creation: a, b Cell editing: x, c, v, d, z
 Running the Jupyter Notebook

 Copy/Save the entire contents of the folder to your machine.
 From the terminal, change directory to desired folder.
 Type jupyter notebook.
-Click anscombe-quartet to open.
+Click dataset to open.
 When the file opens, click 'Run' on the jupyter notebook toolbar.

 References: